Mucha-B/demo-repo/README.md

 1. Open index.html in your browser.
 2. Going to save these changes in "my-1st-branch" on the PowerShell then "git push" them upstream "-u".

+## Changes To Online GitHub branch

+Made these changes online and I'm going to pull them into my local sub-branch.